JamieBort/Portfolio-Website/README.md

 - README.md - This readme file.

 - Revamp2023.md - This file is for keeping track of the status and the tasks that need to be completed while I rebuild my portfolio website.

+- SpanishVersion.md - Thoughts and notes about implementing a Spanish translation of my website using a single toggle button.